 - Profit criteria: costs and revenues, technical risk and commercial business risk.

 - Planet criteria: depletion of scarce resources, energy use and waste impacts.

-Furthermore, the success criteria should be holistic with respect to the whole life-cycle of the service, which can be described as follows:
+Furthermore, the success criteria should attempt to address the whole life-cycle of the proposition, including the following phases: